pandaproject/pandaproject.github.com/docs/searching-for-phone-numbers.md

 Because of the array of complexity involved, the PANDA search engine may not be able to identify all matches if you search for a simple, ten-digit number.

-<strong>Note:</strong> Social Security Numbers, if delimited by whitespace, may also require this technique, but this is rare.
+**Note:** Social Security Numbers, if delimited by whitespace, may also require this technique, but this is rare.

 ### The Solution